BY SOFO ARCHON

 There are two main ways our society intentionally keeps people buying more and more stuff:

 Firstly, through advertising.
 We’re exposed to thousands of advertisements each and every day whose sole purpose is to convince us to keep on shopping under the promise that doing so will make our lives better.
-Through advertising, companies have managed to turn our wants into artificial needs, thus making us desire to acquire things we don’t truly need, so that we can fill in their pockets by emptying our own.
+Indeed, companies have managed to turn our wants into artificial needs, thus making us desire to acquire things we don’t truly need, so that we can fill in their pockets by emptying our own.

 Secondly, through planned obsolescence, although this is not yet understood by most people.
 If you didn’t know, planned obsolescence is a production technique that compels people to buy more and more of the same stuff, by providing them with products of short lifespan.
-Instead of creating goods with the intention to last for as long as it is technically possible — considering that we are living in a finite planet with finite resources, as well as the importance of saving material and human energy — companies, whose sole interest is to make sales, purposefully design products of low quality that will soon break to assure repeat purchases.
+Instead of creating goods with the intention to last for as long as that is technically possible — considering that we are living in a finite planet with finite resources, as well as the importance of saving material and human energy — companies, whose sole interest is to make sales, purposefully design products of low quality that will soon break to assure repeat purchases.

 & The Phoebus Light Bulb Cartel

 In the early 20th century, technical efficiency brought about by industrial development in the US increased dramatically, which resulted in the production of higher quality goods at a much quicker pace.
-Although that was a great success from a technological standpoint, the fact that the goods produced had increased lifespan was found to slow down consumption — hence it was anathema for the economy.
+Although that was a great success from a technological standpoint, the fact that the goods produced had increased lifespan was found to slow down consumption — hence, it was anathema for the economy.

 In order to prevent this from happening even further, people were encouraged to make more purchases, but it was found that this alone couldn’t make a significant difference.
 The “solution” given in the 1930s was to make it legally mandatory for all industries to produce goods of lower lifespan, which was believed to help reduce unemployment and increase consumption.